omrezkeypie/FunInput/README.md

 ### **Combo support with customizable query logic**

-For every action you can define if it's a Combo.
+For every action you can define if it supports a combo.

 ```lua
 CreateContexts {